-Reviewed by a subcommittee of one or two (2) IRB voting members, assigned by the IRB Chair and notified via the electronic IRB portal.
-The member eligibility rules apply (Protection of Human Subjects, 2018, § 46.107).
+(Code of Federal Regulations, 45 CFR § 46.107).
 If one or both of the appointed reviewers cannot serve, the IRB Chair, or designee, will select another voting member.
-(NOTE: The IRB Chair may serve as one member of the subcommittee, if necessary, provided conflict of interest issues are addressed).
-A copy of each protocol application will be delivered to the subcommittee members.
-The members will review the protocol application and all supplementary documentation and then complete the Protocol Review Checklist (see Appendix I) via the electronic IRB portal.
+The members of the subcommittee will complete the Protocol Review Checklist via the electronic IRB portal.
 Each reviewer will vote for Approval or Conditional Approval.
-The votes will be communicated to the IRB Chair and include any conditions that must be fulfilled before the application is approved, if necessary.
+The votes will be communicated to the IRB Chair, including any conditions that must be fulfilled before the application is approved, if necessary.
 Conditional Approval requires a revised protocol application to address the required conditions and a discussion and vote to approve at a convened IRB meeting.
-Written records will be recorded and maintained of all activities regarding actions on study protocols.
+Records will be maintained of all activities regarding actions on proposals.